ereiskind/nolcat/README.rst

 Test Modules
 ------------
 * Finish pytest configuration and/or fixtures so data loaded into database during tests automatically rolls back once pytest session finishes
+* Update test data to use IR reports with all attributes--this may require adding another vendor with an IR that provides fewer resources than ProQuest to the test data

 ``nolcat.initialization`` Blueprint
 -----------------------------------